JRB Hitch Climbing

 This is the same method but demonstrated on a Rappel Rope which was converted into a climbing system:

 This video shows the same method, but using the JRB Cinch instead of the Maverick Hitch as the anchor.
-See page: JRB Cinch
+See pages: JRB Cinch and JRB Cinch System.

 This video demonstrates how to execute the ‘transfer’ operation, executed during Hitch Climbing.